 Game Day is the time to shoot for a feeling.
 To arrive happy and to compete because you just love what you are doing.

 From there you will compete in the 1%.
 No work.
 No worry.
 No fear.
 Just…

 Olympian - Jonathan Edwards

-Olympian Jonathan Edwards is the Chief Challenge Master at OvercomeAnyChallenge.com.
+Olympian Jonathan Edwards is the Chief Challenge Master and Performance Coach at OvercomeAnyChallenge.com.
 An author, Olympic Speaker, blogger, podcaster and more he's been dedicating his life to helping people overcome any challenge using the power of games and sport.
 He looks forward to hearing your story and the challenges you are planning to overcome.